BakhtawarAttiq/3d-ecommerce-ar-shop/README.md

 ## 🔧 Features
 - Shopify-based storefront
+- Strong PHP on backend to support products in 3D view
 - 3D models embedded on product pages
 - Augmented Reality via AR.js or WebXR
 - Works on mobile to place products in real space (like furniture)